ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports.md

 ### Ports for vRealize Operations and Log Insight
 {: #vmwaresol_ports-vmware-optional-services-vrops-loginsight}

-The following table provides information about the vRealize Operations and Log Insight (vROps) ports when vROps is deployed in a vCenter Server with NSX-V instance.
+The following table provides information about the vRealize Operations™ and vRealize Log Insight™ (vROps) ports when vROps is deployed in a vCenter Server with NSX-V instance.

 | Source | Subnet/IP range | Target | Subnet/IP range |  Port | Protocol | Purpose | Service |
 |:-------|:----------------|:-------|:----------------|:------|:---------|:--------|:--------|